Late capitalism: Ernest Mandel's perspective

 Mandel thought that six basic variables were most important for the long-term global growth pattern of the capitalist mode of production and its average profitability: (i) the evolution of the general and sectoral organic compositions of capital; (ii) the proportions of circulating and fixed capital in constant capital; (iii) the evolution of the rate of surplus value; (iv) the development of the rate of accumulation, and more specifically the reinvestment of surplus value in production; (v) the development of the turnover of capital (speed, volume and type); and (vi) the interactions between the producer goods sector ("Department I") and the consumer goods sector ("Department II").
-These variables could to an extent fluctuate semi-independently of each other.
+These six variables could to an extent fluctuate semi-independently of each other.

 Fredric Jameson's interpretation

 In his book Postmodernism, or, the Cultural Logic of Late Capitalism.
 Fredric Jameson was partly inspired by Mandel's theory of late capitalism.
 Jameson's theory of postmodernity portrays a new mode of cultural production (developments in literature, film, fine art, video, social theory, etc.) which differs markedly from the preceding era of Modernism.